Billing & Payment FAQ

 - 7. What if I can't pay my bill by the due date? (financial holds, registration holds, late fees, etc.)

 - You may pay by installments during fall and spring semesters (excludes May/Summer term) unless your financial aid pays your bill in full.
-A $35 per semester installment/re-billing fee is charged to your account for paying by the installment plan.
-If the total amount is not received by the first billing due date, you will automatically be enrolled in the installment payment plan.
+A $20 per semester installment/re-billing fee is charged to your account for paying by the installment plan.
+If the total amount is not received by the first billing due date, you will be subject to a late fee of $40 unless you are enrolled in the installment payment plan.
 Non-degree students are not eligible for the installment payment plan.
-The minimum amount due will be posted on the bill and must be paid to avoid additional charges.
+The minimum amount due will be posted on MyU and must be paid to avoid additional charges.
 Late fees may be charged to your account if you do not pay at least the minimum due by the bill due date.

 For degree-seeking students, your current term registration will not be canceled, but future registration may be canceled if your bill remains unpaid.
 Non-degree students who do not pay in full by their billing due date will have their current term registration canceled.
 If you were in collection and on a specific payment plan, your classes may be canceled if you do not pay based on the schedule of your payment plan—contact One Stop Student Services immediately if this occurs.
 However, a financial hold will be added to your student account which will prohibit you from registering for classes and getting official transcripts or diplomas.
 You may make partial payments at any time.
 If you still owe at the end of the term, contact Student Accounts Receivable to set up a payment plan.
 For more information, see Consequences of non-payment.